AbiXnash/AbiXnash/README.md

 ### Split keebs.

 I type on split keyboards.
-Sofle is the daily driver — because apparently a normal rectangle was too easy.
+Sofle is the daily driver... because apparently a normal rectangle was too easy.
 Column stagger, thumb clusters, and a keymap I'll change again next week.

 <br>